 9 Ways to Celebrate the Spring Equinox

-Eggs are often associated with the spring equinox because of their standing as a symbol of birth and fertility, and the myth that one can be balanced on its end only on that day likely relates to the day's re-balance of day and night.
-But don't worry: If you're too busy to experiment with egg balancing on the day of the equinox, you can certainly try it the following day: it takes practice, but eggs can be balanced any day of the year.
+Eggs are often associated with the spring equinox because of their standing as a symbol of birth and fertility.
+The myth that one can be balanced on its end only on that day likely relates to the day's re-balance of day and night.
+But don't worry: If you're too busy to experiment with egg balancing on the day of the equinox, you can certainly try it the following day.
+It takes practice, but eggs can be balanced any day of the year.